Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Kernelization algorithm for

 We now show that $N$ is a critical clique, a maximal clique or intersects exactly one maximal clique of $H'$.
 Suppose that $N$ is neither a critical clique nor a maximal clique of $H'$ and intersects at least two maximal cliques of $H'$.
-Suppose first that $N$ is not a module, there exist $u,v\in N$, $x \in V(H') \backslash N$ adjacent to only $u$ or $v$.
-Since $N$ is not a maximal clique of $H'$, there exist $y \in V(H') \backslash N$ adjacent to $u$ and $v$.
-Together with a vertex $w\in \bigcup_{i=1}^l P_i$ not affected by $F$, the vertices $\{u,v,w,x,y\}$ induce in $H$ a gem if $x$ and $y$ are adjacent and a dart else, leading to a contradiction.
+Suppose first that $N$ is not a module, there exist $u,v\in N$, $x \in V(H') \setminus N$ adjacent to only $u$ or $v$.
+Since $N$ is not a maximal clique of $H'$, there exists $y \in V(H') \setminus N$ adjacent to $u$ and $v$.
+Together with a vertex $w\in \bigcup_{i=1}^l P_i$ not affected by $F$, the vertex set $\{u,v,w,x,y\}$ induces in $H$ a gem if $x$ and $y$ are adjacent and a dart else, leading to a contradiction.
 If $N$ is a module and is not a critical clique, $N$ is not a maximal clique module, thus there exist $u \in N$, a vertex $v$ in the same module as $u$ in $H'$ and a vertex $w\in \bigcup_{i=1}^l P_i$ not affected by $F$ such that $vw \notin E(H)$.
-Since $N$ intersects two maximal cliques of $H'$ there exist two non adjacent vertices $x,y \in H'$ that are adjacent to both $u$ and $v$.
-The vertices $\{u,v,w,x,y\}$ induce a dart in $H$ since $w$ is only adjacent to $u$.
+Since $N$ intersects two maximal cliques of $H'$ there exist two non-adjacent vertices $x,y \in V(H')$ that are adjacent to both $u$ and $v$.
+The vertex set $\{u,v,w,x,y\}$ induces a dart in $H$ since $w$ is only adjacent to $u$.
 It remains that if $r=1$, $N$ is a critical clique, a maximal clique or is included in exactly one maximal clique of $H'$.

-\paragraph{Case~\ref{vcBBE:ii}: $r > 1$ and $(\Sigma_{i=1}^l |P_i|) - \max_{1\leq j \leq r}\{|Q_j|\} > k$} We claim that $N$ is a clique in $H$.
+\paragraph{Case~(\ref{vcBBE:ii}) $r > 1$ and $(\Sigma_{i=1}^l |P_i|) - \max_{1\leq j \leq r}\{|Q_j|\} > k$:} We claim that $N$ is a clique in $H$.
 Suppose again for a contradiction that this is not the case, then there exist two vertices $x,y \in N$ such that $xy \notin E(H)$.
 For any pair of vertices $u_i \in Q_i, u_j \in Q_j, i\neq j$, the set $\{x,u_i,y,u_j\}$ induces a $C_4$ in $H$ if neither $u_j$ nor $u_i$ is affected by $F$.
 It follows that the vertices of $Q_i$ or $Q_j$ must be affected by $F$.
 This implies that at most one $Q_i$ is unaffected by $F$, and since $(\Sigma_{i=1}^l |P_i|) - \max_{1\leq j \leq r}\{|Q_j|\} > k$ we have $|F| > k$, a contradiction.
 Hence $N$ has to be a clique in $H$.